capfredf/pkg-backward-comp-check/README.md

 today](https://blog.racket-lang.org/2020/03/running-pkg-build-today.html).

 ## Usage

+0. (optional) use `raco pkg-bcc build-docker-images` to build all necessary docker images.

 1. use `raco pkg-bcc new-config` to create a new config file, `config.rktd`, in the current directory.
 Change the file accordingly.

-2. use `raco pkg-bcc build-docker-images` to build all necessary docker images.

-3. use `raco pkg-bcc build-racket` to build an racket installer.
+2. use `raco pkg-bcc build-racket` to build an racket installer.

-4. use `raco pkg-bcc start-site-server` to start a web server to serve the installer site
+3. use `raco pkg-bcc start-site-server` to start a web server to serve the installer site

-5. use `raco pkg-bcc build-dependent-packages` to build and check all packages specified in the `config.rktd`
+4. use `raco pkg-bcc build-dependent-packages` to build and check all packages specified in the `config.rktd`